Joash in the Bible

 The Levites shall surround the [young] king, every man with his weapons in his hand; and whoever comes into the temple [breaking through the ranks of the guard to get near Joash] is to be killed.
 You are to be with the king when he comes in [from the temple chamber where he is hiding] and when he goes out.”

-Joash was seven years old when he began to reign, and he reigned forty years in Jerusalem.
-His mother's name also was Zibiah of Beer-sheba.
+Joash was seven years old when he began to reign; and he reigned forty years in Jerusalem; and his mother's name was Zibiah of Beer-sheba.

-And it came to pass after this, that Joash had a mind to repair the house of the LORD.
+And it came to pass after this, that Joash was minded to renew the house of Jehovah.

 Now after the death of Jehoiada [the priest, who had hidden Joash], the officials of Judah came and

-For the army of the Syrians came with a small company of men, and the LORD delivered a very great army into their hand, because they had forsaken the LORD God of their fathers.
-So they executed judgment against Joash.
+Truly with a small company of men came the army of the Syrians, but Jehovah delivered a very great army into their hand, because they had forsaken Jehovah the God of their fathers; and they executed judgment upon Joash.

 The conspirators against Joash were Zabad the son of Shimeath the Ammonitess, and Jehozabad the son of Shimrith the Moabitess.